csmc-vaneykjlab/QCeltis/example-dataset/README.md

 ## Parameters and Commands

 [Parameters](https://github.com/vegesnam/QCPackage/blob/main/README.md#parameters)
-Input File Descriptions (link to input file descriptions)
+Input File Descriptions (Manasa: link to input file descriptions)

-To begin with analysis, you can download the mzML files, protein and precursor level files from (example_dataset link).
-You can provide these as input parameters and execute the following command:
+To begin with analysis, you can download the mzML files, protein and precursor level files from (Manasa: example_dataset link).
+You can provide these as input parameters and execute the following command: (Manasa: mention that this is running the package as a command-line tool)

 ID-Free + ID-Based + Groupwise Comparison Command: